Trendy Face Masks In Demand To Wear On Eid - UrduPoint

 Trendy Face Masks In Demand To Wear On Eid

-With less than two weeks left in the festival of Eid-ul-Fitr, majority of the women have started buying trendy face masks matching with their dresses to wear on the festive occasion

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Apr, 2021 ) :With less than two weeks left in the festival of Eid-ul-Fitr, majority of the women have started buying trendy face masks matching with their dresses to wear on the festive occasion.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd May, 2021 ) :With less than two weeks left in the festival of Eid-ul-Fitr, majority of the women have started buying trendy face masks matching with their attire to wear on the festive occasion.

 The trend of wearing fashion masks matched with the dresses started gaining popularity among women since the first wave of COVID-19 pandemic.